Can You Sell a House That Failed Inspection in Texas? Selling Tips for Homes with Failed Inspection

 Electrical SystemsAdherence to state electrical standards is required.Hire certified electricians for repairs.Prevents safety hazards and potential future costs.

-Plumbing SystemsInspection for water quality and leakage.Immediate repair or adjustment of water systems.Maintains functionality and avoids severe damages.
+Plumbing SystemsInspection for water quality and leakage.Immediate repair or adjustment of water systems.Inspection is required for condition and lifespan.

 RoofingInspection required for condition and lifespan.Repair or replace damaged areas; consider warranty options.Increases property appeal and extends roof life.